 Until fairly recently, a career in the field of art and materials conservation and preservation was generally attained through an apprenticeship with a master conservator.
 Now, such a career requires intensive, formal education.

 The BA in Art and Materials Conservation in the Department of Science and Mathematics is steeped in science as well as the arts.
-Developed with the guidelines of the American Institute for Conservation, it also provides the kind of hands-on education one would expect in a degree at Columbia.
+Developed with the guidelines of the American Institute for Conservation, it also provides the kind of hands-on education one would expect in a degree at Columbia College Chicago.
 The first such undergraduate program in the Midwest, and one of only three in the U.S., the program in Art and Materials Conservation offers students intense training in chemistry, materials science, studio art, and the humanities, as well as a year of study and hands-on practice at the Lorenzo de’ Medici Italian International Institute in Florence, Italy.

 Upon completion of the program, students will be prepared for advanced study, for work in the field, and they also will have gained a solid foundation in the philosophy and ethics of conservation and preservation.
 Further, students will have gained a deep understanding of the scientific basis of art and materials conservation.